web2py/py4web/docs/chapter-15.rst

 - In web2py the mapping between URLs and file/function names is automatic but it can be overwritten in “routes.py” (like in Django).
 In py4web the mapping is specified in the decorator as in `@action('my_url_path')` (like in Bottle and Flask).
 Notice that if the path starts with “/” it is assumed to be an absolute path.
-If not, it is assumed to be reative and prepended by the “/{appname}/” prefix.
+If not, it is assumed to be realive and prepended by the “/{appname}/” prefix.
 Also, if the path ends with “/index”, the latter postfix is assumed to be optional.

-- In web2py the path extention matters and “http://*.html” is expected to return HTML while “http://*.json” is expected to return JSON, etc. In py4web there is no such convention.
+- In web2py the path extension matters and “http://*.html” is expected to return HTML while “http://*.json” is expected to return JSON, etc. In py4web there is no such convention.
 If the action returns a dict() and has a template, the dict() will be rendered by the template, else it will be rendered in JSON.
 More complex behavior can be accomplished using decorators.